Frequently Asked Questions

 Does NOSM allow students to defer their admission to the following year?

 The Northern Ontario School of Medicine does not generally grant deferrals of admission, though it will consider deferrals in exceptional circumstances.
-Requests are received through the Office of Admissions and Student Affairs and are forwarded to the Deferrals Committee for consideration.
+Requests are received through the Office of Admissions and are forwarded to the Deferrals Committee for consideration.
 Decisions of the committee are final and not open to appeal by the candidate.

 What is the cost of tuition?